NaomiChmielewski/QuantumComputing/README.md

 ## 1 THE Teleportation Circuit

 This was my first formal introduction to quantum computing, and is often the first quantum circuit that students learn about.
+You can find detailled explanations of the architecture in the Mike&Ike section 1.3.7.